Applying For Graduate Study

 Direct Recruitment

 Applicants may begin contacting faculty throughout their application process if they wish to identify their faculty mentor and lab home before the start of the program.
-Students who make a successful connection with a faculty mentor that agrees to recruit them will directly enter the lab without completing rotations upon admission into the Genetics Program.
+Students who make a successful connection with a faculty mentor that agrees to recruit them will directly enter the lab without completing rotations upon admission into the Genetics and Genomics Program.
 Students who select this route may or may not receive first year funding through the Genetics Program Fellowships and may need to rely on their mentor for funding in their first year.